Myekman/tic_tac_toe/README.md

 ## Design

-* The design is simple since there is few features in this game.
-Therefore I chose strong colors in my colorscheme.
-Both background and playing field are colored in different shades os blue.
-To remove the feeling that the page is not so full.
+* The design is simple and clean but with strong and happy colors since the game is made for kids in first place and i want them to be happy and inpired when playing.

 ## Wireframes